Female Stress Incontinence Treatment in NYC

 - Sexual Intercourse.
 Engaging in sexual intercourse can cause pressure against the abdomen.

-Causes of Female Stress Incontinence
+What Causes Female Stress Incontinence?

 Women are twice as likely to suffer from stress incontinence than men.
 In most cases, this is because of childbirth.
 During some births, muscle and tissue damage can occur to the pelvic floor.

 For most cases of stress incontinence, the issue is fairly easy to diagnose and may not require any tests.
 But, some tests may be taken to pinpoint the cause of incontinence if mixed symptoms are experienced.
 These tests include:

 - Urine Volume Test.
 After urinating, the doctor will determine the amount of leftover urine in the bladder.

 - Bladder Pressure Test.
 The doctor will slowly fill the bladder with warm water and use a pressure sensor to measure changes in the patient’s bladder pressure.

 - Bladder Examination.
 A cystoscope, a small device that can provide images to the doctor, will be inserted into the bladder so that the physician can examine the bladder.